An Efficient On-Policy Deep Learning Framework for Stochastic Optimal Control: Methods

-where $(X^v_t)_{t\in[0,T]}$ solves the SDE~\eqref{eq:sde} with $u$ replaced by $v$, $M(u,v)$ is the Girsanov factor
+where $X^v=(X^v_t)_{t\in[0,T]}$ solves the SDE~\eqref{eq:sde} with $u$ replaced by $v$, $M(u,v)$ is the Girsanov factor

-and the expectation $\E_{X^v}$ in~\eqref{eq:obj:G} is taken over the law of $(X^v_t)_{t\in[0,T]}$. \end{lemma}
+and the expectation $\E$ in~\eqref{eq:obj:G} is taken over the law of $X^v$. \end{lemma}

-\begin{proof} The result is a direct consequence of Girsanov change of measure formula between the law of the SDE~\eqref{eq:sde} and of its variant with $u$ replaced by $v$. \end{proof}
+The result follows directly from the Girsanov change of measure formula between the law of $X^u$ and $X^v$.
+For a proof, see e.g. \citet{karatzas1991brownian}.

-The main advantage of expression~\eqref{eq:obj:G} for the objective $J(u)$ is that it is explicit in~$u$ since $(X^v)_{t\in[0,T]}$ is independent of this control (which is referred to as an off-policy objective).
-As a result, the evaluation of the gradient of~\eqref{eq:obj:G} with respect to $u$ no longer requires differentiation through the trajectory of the state process.
-Of course, if we evaluate empirically $J(u)$ and its gradient via \eqref{eq:obj:G} by replacing the expectation $\mathbb{E}_{X^v}$ by an empirical expectation over a finite set of independent solution of the SDE for $X^v_t$, the variance of the resulting estimator will depend crucially on the reference control~$v$ that we use.
-This suggests to keep this reference control~$v$ close to the actual control~$u$.
-Next, we show that we can actually use \eqref{eq:obj:G} to evaluate the gradient of $J(u)$ using the actual process.
+Expression~\eqref{eq:obj:G} presents $J(u)$ as an off-policy objective, making $u$ explicit since the process $X^v$ is independent of this control.
+This eliminates the need to differentiate through state process trajectories when computing gradients.
+However, empirically evaluating $J(u)$ and its gradient using~\eqref{eq:obj:G} with finite samples from $X^v$ yields an estimator whose variance depends heavily on the reference control $v$.
+This suggests keeping $v$ close to $u$.
+Next we show that we can use~\eqref{eq:obj:G} to evaluate the gradient using the controlled process itself.